plus3it/watchmaker/docs/gotchas/EL7-sudo.md

 ## User Mapped As `unconfined_u`

-There are a few ways that users get assigned this confinement: the user was explicitly created with that confinement assigned; they login using a third-party authentication-service like Adtive directory; or the previously-mentioned pillar-data was configured to map them to that confinement.
+There are a few ways that users get assigned this confinement: the user was explicitly created with that confinement assigned; they login using a third-party authentication-service like Active directory; or the previously-mentioned pillar-data was configured to map them to that confinement.
 Typically, so-mapped users will not experience any SELinux-related permissions problems.
 However, if an SELinux role-transition has been defined in the `sudoers` subsystem (as is done when RHEL-07-020023 is run), the user may experience an error like:

 ~~~
 $ sudo -i